Barn Owl

 Least Concern – a species determined by the International Union for Conservation of Nature (I.U.C.N.) to be pervasive, abundant, and thriving.

-Squiggles (Female) – Estimated Date of Birth May 2012
+Squiggles (Male) – Estimated Date of Birth May 2012

 About Barn Owls

-Barn Owls are one of the most common species of owls and birds in the world being found everywhere except polar and desert regions and on a few islands.
+Barn Owls are one of the most common species of owls in the world and can be found everywhere except polar and desert regions and on a few islands.
 They are distinguishable by their white heart-shaped face, white chest, and small brown spots adorning their feathers.
-Like all owls, Barn Owls are nocturnal and use their excellent vision and hearing to swoop down upon unsuspecting prey in the dead of night.
+Their call is also not the common hoot like a lot of other owls, but a long, raspy scream.
+Like all owls, Barn Owls are nocturnal and use their excellent vision and hearing to silently swoop down upon unsuspecting prey in the dead of night.

 Did You Know?!